tbukic/NBA-Ingame-Win-Probability/README.md

 ### Best Model Parameters

-The Logistic Regression model was fine-tuned using hyperparameter optimization using GridSearch technique, resulting in the following best parameters:
+The Logistic Regression model was fine-tuned using hyperparameter optimization using the GridSearch technique, resulting in the following best parameters:

 | Parameter               | Value  |
 |-------------------------|--------|